 The harsh fact is that all but a couple of international seed companies are selling at best mediocre strains and seeds with perhaps one or two banger strains out of dozens on their menus.
 The marijuana seeds world is dominated by ripoffs and amateurs whose breeding practices are unscientific and unreliable, and who totally lack ethics or customer-centeredness.

-A few months ago they released the oddly-named “Chicken N’ Wafflez.”
+A few months ago HSC released the feminzed photoperiod strain “Chicken N’ Wafflez.”
 Apparently, some believe it tastes and smells like those two food items.
-In our one test season so far with the strain, early-to-mid bloom phase terpenoids provide the beautiful sweet dessert smell of one of the strain’s precursors, Jelly Donutz.
+In our two test seasons so far with the strain, early-to-mid bloom phase terpenoids provide the beautiful sweet dessert smell of one of the strain’s precursors, Jelly Donutz.

-In late bloom phase and after drying and curing, the taste and scent shift away from pure sweetness to include mint, pepper, grapefruit, grape, pepper, cayenne, and caramel.
+In late bloom phase and after drying and curing, the taste and scent shift away from pure sweetness to include mint, pepper, grapefruit, grape, pepper, cayenne, maple syrup, waffels and caramel.

 The strain’s genetics combine some of the best HSC strains, including Jelly Donutz and Hella Jelly, along with non-HSC powerhouse strains White Runtz and Purple Cartel.

-HSC describes the strain as Indica dominant, but our test plants were more like moderate Sativa in height, stretch, bud development, internode length.
+HSC describes the strain as Indica dominant, but our test plants were more like moderate Sativa in height, stretch, bud development, internode length, and Chicken has a combination heavy Indica AND blazing Sativa high that defies easy classification.

-The plants were placed into flowering phase after five weeks in grow phase, and stretched to double their height before stretching stopped at three weeks.
-They averaged about five feet tall, which is not too tall for most grow tents.
+The plants were placed into flowering phase after five weeks in grow phase, and stretched to at least double their height before stretching stopped at three weeks.
+They averaged about 65 inches tall, which is not too tall for most grow tents.
 Branches were sturdy enough for the type of buds this strain creates.

 A terp scent almost exactly like Jelly Donutz terps started in week two of flowering and was very intense until about week five, when the scent changed to be more minty, syrupy, gassy, peppery.